poppinss/string/README.md

 */
 ```

-You can also indent lines with a given character.
+You may also indent preceding lines with a given character.
 In the following example, we indent lines with 2 spaces.

 ```ts
 const output = string.wordWrap(sentence, {